hadmacker/asd_notes/MELTDOWNS.md

 # :fire: **Meltdowns** :fire:

+> Meltdowns are an “emotional avalanches”.
+> Meltdowns are punishing events and the individual has _no control_ over them.
+>
+> Attribution unknown, possibly from [On the Spectrum: Autism, Faith, and the Gifts of Neurodiversity](https://www.amazon.com/Spectrum-Autism-Faith-Gifts-Neurodiversity/dp/1587435063)

 > A meltdown doesn’t always mean that I’m upset.
 Often, it simply means that I’m depleted.
 >
 > A meltdown may look like an explosion, but it protects me from implosion.
 >
 > What looks like defiance is often just dysregulation in disguise.
 >
 > [What I mean when I say I'm Autistic.
 Unpuzzling a life on the Autism Spectrum, Annie Kotowicz](https://www.amazon.ca/What-Mean-When-Say-Autistic/dp/B0BJYSTPW2)

 * Language skills fail during a meltdown.
 Stop talking.